iamvinay1/Codeclause_spam_classifier/README.md

 by training the logisticregression method to classify the mail.
 ##  Dataset
-training of model is done by the given dataset used in the process. you can also download the [dataset](kaggle datasets download -d iamvinay1/spam-email-dataset/) it is also povided in files.
+training of model is done by the given dataset used in the process. you can also download the [dataset](https://www.kaggle.com/datasets/iamvinay1/spam-email-dataset). it is also povided in files.